dp8523/RochesterMunchies/docs/DesignDoc.md

 ![Successfully Add to Cart Sequence Diagram](AddToCartSequenceDiagram.png)
 ![Create a Snack Sequence Diagram](Create_a_snack_sequence_diagram.png)

-The main component that holds all the components together is the app component and it holds the navigation bar along with all the features of the website together.
-It Allows for a central domain for where all users, buyers, and owners can access the website and its features.
+The main component that holds all the sub components together is the app component and it holds the navigation bar along with all the features of the website together.
+It allows for a central domain for where all users, buyers, and owners can access the website and its features.

 Within the app component is the homepage which is the first thing a user will see upon